-In connection with Andreas Kandziora's appointment as an observer to the Board, the Board adopted a formal position description for the role of observer.
+Mr. Andreas Kandziora was an observer to the Board until August 22, 2019.
+In connection with his appointment as an observer to the Board adopted a formal position description for the role of observer.
 It provides that the observer has the right to receive notice of and attend at all meetings of the Board and its committees and to receive copies of materials provided to the Board and its committees, provided that the observer does not have any right to receive notice of, or to attend at in camera meeting or session of a meeting of the Board or any of its committees, to vote on any matter submitted for a vote by the members of the Board or any of its committees, nor may the observer propose any matter for such a vote.
 The observer is also not entitled to receive any payment for his or her service as an observer unless the Board determines otherwise.
 The observer is also required to, among other things, act honestly and good faith with a view to the best interest of Helix in carrying out his or her responsibilities as an observer to the Board.